hiibolt/niu-metis-documentation/src/chapter_2_1.md

 ```
 This program does two things - it says hello to the user, and then takes count of the numbers divisible by 2, 3, and 5 from 0 up to 10 billion.

 This is done with multiple nested loops - the reason for which will be explained, and the code optimized, in the following chapter on CUDA.

-For now, what's apparent and important is that this is a computationally intensive task.
+For now, what's apparent and important is that this is a computationally intensive task!

 Next, let's build and run this code.
 By default, Metis users have GCC and G++ (version 11.3.0) preinstalled, which we will now use:
 ```bash